Resilience & Happiness

 Which kind of happiness is your favorite kind of happiness?

 Research into happiness shows that the happiest people are the ones with many social interactions.
 Introverts, relax!
-There is more to this.
-Positive Psychology research has also been able to point out that the nature of this kind happiness is experienced as spiking in its intensity and less lasting overall.
+There is more to this!
+Positive Psychology research has been able to point out that the nature of this kind happiness is experienced as spiking in its intensity and less lasting overall.
 This happiness can be enhanced by mindfulness but still it peaks and ebbs.
-Long term happiness has different parameters than buying a new car, a bigger diamond or smelling a rose.
-I am not knocking these pleasures nor the resulting happiness.
-It has its proper part in our lives and many of us do get happiness from it.
+Long term happiness has different parameters than buying a new car, new shoes or smelling a rose.
+I am not knocking these pleasures nor the resulting happiness - they all have their part in our lives and many of us do get happiness from it.

-Calm happiness stems from your knowledge that whatever life will throw at you, you can manage it.
-You know yourself: the good, the bad, and the ugly.
-Like any training, having failed a few times in this process has rendered you with this calm knowledge.
+Calm happiness stems from your knowledge that whatever life throws or will throw at you, you can manage it.
+You know yourself best: the good, the bad, and the ugly.
+Like any training, having failed a few times first and then figured out how to get over a challenge has rendered you with this calm knowledge.
 You know that you have the ability to sustain scars and still experience happiness.

-Another state of happiness is connected with our meaning finding in life.
-Research shows that people with a clear understanding of their purpose or purposes in life, also have a clearer understanding of what is meaningful in their lives, which in turn holds happiness for them.
-This too is experienced as a long-term happiness.
+Another state of happiness is connected with the state of our meaning finding in life.
+Existentialism-based research (Victor Frankl) shows that people with a clear understanding of their purpose or purposes in life, also have a clearer understanding of what is meaningful in their lives, which results in happiness for them.
+This too is experienced as long-term happiness.

 Cognitive Behavioral Services (CBT)